biswajitpain/ansible_win/README.md

-Ansible Windows
+Ansible In Windows
 ===============
-Ansible For Windows
+Setup Ansible For Windows
 --------------------
 Ansible is a very powerful configuration tools in Unix/Linux.It is also works in windows envionment using Microsoft's Powershell 3.0.